andyfitzsuse/andyfitz.github.io/posts/generative-design.md

 So to accomodate this, we're going to say bye bye to the manually crafted circles and hello to Javascript generated ones.

-I'm going to leave them in the DOM just incase someone is using noscript.
+I'm going to leave them in the DOM just incase someone is using `noScript`.
 But there's no need to do this if we were generating this server-side.
 I also want a `removeAll` function for easily testing new variations.